Endo International (NASDAQ:ENDP) Releases Q1 2022 Earnings Guidance

 Endo International (NASDAQ:ENDP – Get Rating) (TSE:ENL) issued an update on its first quarter 2022 earnings guidance on Monday morning.
-The company provided EPS guidance of $0.350-$0.450 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.480.
+The company provided earnings per share (EPS) guidance of $0.350-$0.450 for the period, compared to the Thomson Reuters consensus estimate of $0.480.
 The company issued revenue guidance of $595 million-$635 million, compared to the consensus revenue estimate of $685.47 million.

-A number of equities analysts recently commented on the company.
-Citigroup reduced their price objective on Endo International from $11.00 to $6.00 and set a buy rating on the stock in a research report on Wednesday, March 9th.
-Barclays lowered Endo International from an equal weight rating to an underweight rating and reduced their price target for the stock from $5.00 to $2.00 in a report on Wednesday, March 2nd.
-TheStreet lowered shares of Endo International from a c- rating to a d rating in a report on Wednesday, February 2nd.
-Piper Sandler reduced their target price on shares of Endo International from $5.00 to $3.00 and set a neutral rating on the stock in a research note on Wednesday, March 2nd.
-Finally, Zacks Investment Research lowered shares of Endo International from a hold rating to a strong sell rating and set a $2.50 target price on the stock. in a report on Wednesday, February 9th.
-Two investment analysts have rated the stock with a sell rating, two have given a hold rating and two have assigned a buy rating to the company.
-According to data from MarketBeat.com, Endo International presently has an average rating of Hold and an average target price of $4.79.
+Endo International (NASDAQ:ENDP – Get Rating) (TSE:ENL) last announced its quarterly earnings data on Monday, February 28th.
+The company reported $0.84 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.70 by $0.14.
+Endo International had a negative return on equity of 90.96% and a negative net margin of 20.49%.
+The company had revenue of $789.43 million for the quarter, compared to analysts’ expectations of $733.97 million.
+During the same quarter in the prior year, the business posted $0.75 EPS.
+The business’s revenue was up 3.8% compared to the same quarter last year.
+Sell-side analysts expect that Endo International will post 1.62 EPS for the current year.

-A number of institutional investors have recently added to or reduced their stakes in ENDP.
-Marshall Wace LLP grew its stake in shares of Endo International by 106.0% in the fourth quarter.
-Marshall Wace LLP now owns 183,794 shares of the company’s stock worth $691,000 after acquiring an additional 94,595 shares in the last quarter.
-California State Teachers Retirement System boosted its holdings in Endo International by 2.1% in the fourth quarter.
-California State Teachers Retirement System now owns 320,848 shares of the company’s stock valued at $1,206,000 after purchasing an additional 6,572 shares during the period.
-Parametric Portfolio Associates LLC boosted its holdings in Endo International by 108.1% in the fourth quarter.
-Parametric Portfolio Associates LLC now owns 871,726 shares of the company’s stock valued at $3,278,000 after purchasing an additional 452,778 shares during the period.
-Bank of New York Mellon Corp grew its stake in Endo International by 4.7% during the 3rd quarter.
-Bank of New York Mellon Corp now owns 2,163,896 shares of the company’s stock worth $7,012,000 after purchasing an additional 97,708 shares in the last quarter.
-Finally, Geode Capital Management LLC increased its holdings in Endo International by 11.0% during the 4th quarter.
-Geode Capital Management LLC now owns 4,280,507 shares of the company’s stock worth $16,094,000 after purchasing an additional 425,177 shares during the period.
-Institutional investors own 73.62% of the company’s stock.
+Hedge funds and other institutional investors have recently modified their holdings of the business.
+Marshall Wace LLP grew its holdings in Endo International by 106.0% in the 4th quarter.
+Marshall Wace LLP now owns 183,794 shares of the company’s stock valued at $691,000 after buying an additional 94,595 shares in the last quarter.
+California State Teachers Retirement System grew its holdings in Endo International by 2.1% in the 4th quarter.
+California State Teachers Retirement System now owns 320,848 shares of the company’s stock valued at $1,206,000 after buying an additional 6,572 shares in the last quarter.
+Parametric Portfolio Associates LLC grew its holdings in Endo International by 108.1% in the 4th quarter.
+Parametric Portfolio Associates LLC now owns 871,726 shares of the company’s stock valued at $3,278,000 after buying an additional 452,778 shares in the last quarter.
+Bank of New York Mellon Corp grew its holdings in Endo International by 4.7% in the 3rd quarter.
+Bank of New York Mellon Corp now owns 2,163,896 shares of the company’s stock valued at $7,012,000 after buying an additional 97,708 shares in the last quarter.
+Finally, Geode Capital Management LLC grew its holdings in Endo International by 11.0% in the 4th quarter.
+Geode Capital Management LLC now owns 4,280,507 shares of the company’s stock valued at $16,094,000 after buying an additional 425,177 shares in the last quarter.
+73.62% of the stock is currently owned by hedge funds and other institutional investors.

 Endo International Company Profile (Get Rating)